-A club’s Handicap Committee will also have access to reporting tools that provide additional oversight.
-In addition, the Committee in charge of a Competition can protect the field by modifying a player’s Playing Handicap before or between rounds when appropriate.
+A club’s Handicap Committee has access to reporting tools that provides additional oversight.
+Also, the Committee in charge of a Competition can protect the field by modifying a player’s Playing Handicap before or between rounds when appropriate.

 10. What if I don’t have a Handicap Index?
 How can I get one?

-We warmly welcome you – and the WHS was designed for you.
-If you’re in the U.S., we recommend you contact the closest USGA Allied Golf Association in your state for next steps.
-Starting in January, it will only take 54 holes – any combination of 9 and 18-hole scores – to establish a Handicap Index and be a part of the World Handicap System.
+We warmly welcome you – and the World Handicap System was designed for you.
+If you are in the U.S., we recommend you contact the closest USGA Allied Golf Association in your state for next steps.
+It only takes 54 holes – any combination of 9 and 18-hole scores – to establish a Handicap Index.
 Whether you play recreationally or competitively, and whether you are an amateur or professional golfer, the WHS was built with you in mind!